 Thursday, July 29 at 6:30 pm ET (New York)

 Pictured (left to right): Sol Friedberg, Patrick Honner, Lorraine Howard, Edna Jones, and John Staley.

-Join for a lively informal panel discussion of math education in the U.S. Featured panelists include:
+Join for a lively panel discussion of math education in the U.S. Featured panelists include:

-Patrick Honner, high school mathematics teacher in the New York City Public School District, recipient of the Presidential Award for Excellence in Mathematics and Science Teaching, and a frequent writer, speaker, and presenter on mathematics and teaching whose writings have appeared in the likes of the New York Times, Wired, and Quanta Magazine;
+Patrick Honner, high school mathematics teacher in the New York City Public School District, recipient of the Presidential Award for Excellence in Mathematics and Science Teaching, and a frequent writer, speaker, and presenter on mathematics and teaching whose writings have appeared in the New York Times, Wired, and Quanta Magazine.

-Edna Jones, pure math PhD student at Rutgers University, Facilitator at the Julia Robinson Mathematics Festival, and Volunteer at the Highland Park Middle School in Highland Park, New Jersey;
+Edna Jones, pure math PhD student at Rutgers University, Facilitator at the Julia Robinson Mathematics Festival, and Volunteer at Highland Park Middle School in Highland Park, New Jersey.

-John Staley, middle and high school mathematics teacher in the Baltimore County Public Schools, recipient of the Presidential Award for Excellence in Teaching Mathematics and Science, past President of the National Council of Supervisors of Mathematics, and past Chair of the U.S. National Commission on Mathematics Instruction.
+John Staley, middle and high school mathematics teacher in the Baltimore County Public Schools, recipient of the Presidential Award for Excellence in Mathematics and Science Teaching, past President of the National Council of Supervisors of Mathematics, and past Chair of the U.S. National Commission on Mathematics Instruction.

 Moderated by MoMath's 2020-2021 Distinguished Visiting Professor for the Public Dissemination of Mathematics and Rutgers math professor Alex Kontorovich.

 Please note that this is an online-only event; all registrants will be participating remotely.
 The session will open just before the listed start time.
 Occasional video recordings are made available for a fee at videos.momath.org.

 |$15 donation to support families in need||$ 15.00|